floew2/customer-churn-prediction/README.md

 # Predict Customer Churn

-Project **Predict Customer Churn**
+Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description

+This project aims to predict customer churn using machine learning models.
+Customer churn refers to when customers stop doing business with a company.
+Understanding and predicting churn can help businesses take proactive steps to retain customers.

 The workflow reads a csv-file with different attributes of more than 10,000 customers.
 The workflow calibrates and evaluates two machine learning (ML) algorithms, random forest (RF) and linear regression (LR).
-It creates various figures to inform about the performance of these algorithms.
+It creates various figures to inform about the perforamnce of these algorithms.
 Finally, the workflow creates a prediction about customers churning or not.
 The workflow includes unit testing and logging.

+## Project structure

-The workflow consists of five steps:
+The project consists of the following key steps:

-- EDA
+- **Exploratory Data Analysis (EDA)**: Understand the data through visualization.
-- Feature Engineering (including encoding of categorical variables)
+- **Feature Engineering**: Prepare data for modeling, including encoding categorical variables.
-- Model Training
-- Prediction
-- Model Evaluation
+- **Model Training**: Train machine learning models.
+- **Prediction**: Generate predictions on customer churn.
+- **Model Evaluation**: Evaluate model performance.

 ## Files and data description